top of page

 Sacral nerve damage can cause problems with the bladder and the bowel.

+When it comes to back pain an incontinence physical injuries are often the first place doctors should explore.
 The sacral plexus is a network of nerves that extends from the lower part of the spine.
-These nerves receive information from the pelvis and the leg and help to control movements in these areas.
+These nerves receive information from the pelvis and the legs and help to control movements in these areas.

 If the sacral nerves are damaged (such as with an injury - lumbar disc protrusions can affect the nerves in 1-15% of cases) then problems with the bladder and the bowel might start to arise.
 Urinary retention is one of the most common symptoms associated with this type of damage.